topjohnwu/Magisk/docs/guides.md

 #### The `system` folder

-All files you want Magisk to replace/inject for you should be placed in this folder.
-This folder will be recursively merged into the real `/system`; that is: existing files in the real `/system` will be replaced by the one in modules' `system`, and new files in modules' `system` will be added to the real `/system`.
+All files you want to replace/inject should be placed in this folder.
+This folder will be recursively merged into the real `/system`; that is: existing files in the real `/system` will be replaced by the one in the module's `system`, and new files in the module's `system` will be added to the real `/system`.

-There is one trick you can use: if you place an empty file named `.replace` in any of the folders, instead of merging its contents, that folder will directly replace the one in the real system.
-This can be very handy in some cases, for example swapping out an entire system app.
+If you place a file named `.replace` in any of the folders, instead of merging its contents, that folder will directly replace the one in the real system.
+This can be very handy for swapping out an entire folder.

 If you want to replace files in `/vendor`, `/product`, or `/system_ext`, please place them under `system/vendor`, `system/product`, and `system/system_ext` respectively.
 Magisk will transparently handle whether these partitions are in a separate partition or not.

 #### Zygisk

-Zygisk is a feature in Magisk that allows advanced module developers to run code directly in every Android applications' processes before they are specialized and start running.
+Zygisk is a feature of Magisk that allows advanced module developers to run code directly in every Android applications' processes before they are specialized and running.
 For more details about the Zygisk API and building a Zygisk module, please checkout the [Zygisk Module Sample](https://github.com/topjohnwu/zygisk-module-sample) project.

 #### system.prop